Nicollas1705/adaptative_grid/README.md

 # adaptative_grid

 This package provides a grid that adapts itself according to the available size.
-Also provides a way to costumize the adaptivity.
+Also provides a way to customize the adaptivity.

 <br>
 <img WIDTH="60%" src="https://user-images.githubusercontent.com/84534787/120998591-a95c6980-c7a1-11eb-9435-7d7587f0b32b.png">